 Of course not!
 I put that out right in the beginning because I know y’all was ready to come for me!!!!
 Lol.
 But all jokes aside this is an epic moment...period.
 Michelle Obama, affectionately thought of as our forever First Lady has finally given me what I’ve personally always waited for...wearing her natural hair out in public!
 I’m sure I’m not the only one...come on!
 Have you found yourself secretly wishing you would one day see a head of springy coils and kinks radiating from her regal head?
 Well, I have and I also have many, many questions like: who’s idea was it for her to wear her natural hair on the cover of Essence magazine?
 Was she nervous about the reaction she would receive, what products did she use...will this be the one and only time we get to see this new look?
 I can probably come up with some more but the most pressing question for me at this time is...why now?

-Michelle Obama has been in the White House for 8 years and we didn’t see not one glimpse of a nap or a coil or a curl in those 8 years and especially not during the campaign.
+Michelle Obama has been in the White House for 8 years and we didn’t see not one glimpse of a nap or a coil or a curl in that time...and especially not during any of the campaigns.
 It was straight smooth tresses...part in middle and straight, part to the side and straight, up in a sleek ponytail and you guessed it...straight.
-Even when she visited Liberia, on the Motherland, a few years back on Educate Girls Around the World initiative, I hoped she would have taken a page out of Auntie Oprah’s book and sported some cornrows or braids or a nice luscious puff while she visited with the young girls but....nada!
+Even when she visited Liberia, on the Motherland, a few years back for the Educate Girls Around the World initiative.
+I hoped she would have taken a page out of Auntie Oprah’s book and sported some cornrows or braids or a nice luscious puff while she visited with the young girls but....nada!

 I mean, yes, First Lady Michelle Obama came to visit them in their country to support them in their education and to let them know that they could achieve anything they put their mind to...but, could they also achieve freedom to be themselves naturally?
 Something that seemed to elude Michelle Obama for what we could argue are good reasons.